lemonsaurus/aoc-2019/README.md

 # aoc-2019
-Solutions for 2019 Advent of Code
+My solutions for Advent of Code 2019.